zinedburak/PropertyFinder-Lecture/Lecture 1/notes.md

 #Property Finder - BootCamp Lecture 1

-- The book that we are going to use is = Go programming Langugage
+- The book that we are going to use is = Go programming Language

 - First Class Citizen and Second Class Citizen in programming = Make a research